• Skip to primary navigation

 About Aloo Chaat

-The texture of this chaat is soft inside with little crisp outside.
-You can lightly fry the potatoes to get good bite and flavor.
+The texture of this chaat has a crisp outside with a soft inside with a burst of flavors.
 Spices and masalas gives that chaat taste.
 Lemon juice adds freshness and slight sharp taste to it.
 All together it gives a nice classic chaat feel.

 I usually make this chaat fresh and serve immediately.
 It does not need planning or advance preparation.
 It is one snack that gets over very fast once served.
 Everyone ends up asking for more.